Randolph College

 b. no

 8. If we change it to 2 hat colors and 2 players, can this variation be won 100\% of the time with the appropriate strategy?
-(Okay, I'm going to tell you the answer to this question.
-It's yes.
-And you can figure out the strategy.
-It's much easier than the version we did in class.
-Remember, to make it work, the two players can never be right at the same time.)
+(You should understand that I'm asking you a question you already know the answer to.)

 a. yes